bigbluebutton/bbb-install/README.md

 ### Installation Videos

-It's easier to install on Digital Ocean as there is no default firewall.
-We put together this [bbb-install.sh on Digital Ocean](https://youtu.be/D1iYEwxzk0M) video for a walk-through of the configuration options.
+Using Digital Ocean as an example, put together this video to get you going quickly: [Using bbb-install.sh to setup BigBlueButton 2.0 on Digital Ocean](https://youtu.be/D1iYEwxzk0M).

-See [Install using bbb-install.sh on EC2](https://youtu.be/-E9WIrH_yTs) for a walk-through of installing BigBlueButton 2.0 on Amazon EC2 using `bbb-install.sh`.
+Using Amazon EC2, see [Install using bbb-install.sh on EC2](https://youtu.be/-E9WIrH_yTs).

 # Command options